tylerdefoor/Parallel-Computation/README.md

 # Projects
 ## PA0 - Hello World!

 Hello World program that is prewritten.
-Given to us by Dr. Harris to show us how to compile.
+It is given to us by Dr. Harris to show us how to compile.

 ## PA1 - Ping Pong